beachmiles/CommitMonitor/README.md

-# CommitMonitor
+# CommitMonitorSVN - Slack
 Imported from http://svn.code.sf.net/p/commitmonitor/code/

-Adds Slack integration so every commit will get sent to Slacks integrated SVN app
+Added Slack integration so every commit will get sent to Slacks integrated SVN app

+The only tricky part is setting up the svn.pl script to use your Slack SVN credentials.